ashaligram04/Grid_Escape/README.md

 ## Original Code from scratch
 ### `tilemap_vga.vhd`
 #### Important Behavior - Game Time Counter
 The game time counter works by scaling the clock down so that each count up by 1 is approximately 1 second.
 Upon reset, the clock time will reset to 0.
 If the player is reset based on reaching the end flag, the game completion time updates the last_score (previous game completion time).
+Additionally, upon reaching the end flag, the entire game will reset.
 Currently this feature still has issues as the game time does count up but does not modify the previous game completion time.
 ```
     -- Game Time Counter
     PROCESS(clk)